phrwtz/Whisk/README.md

 - **Symbol Persistence**: Limit the maximum number of symbols allowed on the board
 - **Visual Fading Effect**: Symbols gradually fade as new ones are placed, with the oldest symbols becoming very faint
 - **Two-Player Game**: Players take turns placing O's and X's
-- **Modern UI**: Beautiful, responsive design with smooth animations
+- **Modern UI**: Beautiful, responsive design with smooth animations using Tailwind CSS
 - **Win Detection**: Automatically detects wins in all directions (horizontal, vertical, diagonal)
 - **Visual Feedback**: Winning combinations are highlighted with animation